grantcurell/projects/Load Balancing with LAG/4112F-ON/OpenSwitch (OPX)/README.md

-# Reverse Lag Test - OPX
+# Load Balancing with LAG OPX

 In this test case the goal is to create a simple packet broker using a reverse LAG port.